 But it is in the details you cannot see that Starhotel reveals its extraordinary commitment to environmentally friendly policies.
 The rooftop space is covered with solar panels (a rarity in Milan), excess heat from the hotel’s cooling system is used to aid the water heating process and grey waters are processed and recycled onsite.

-To make matters even better, the hotel has wonderful views over the station building, and it’s blissfully quiet at night.
+To make matters even better, the hotel has wonderful views over the station building, and it’s blissfully quiet at night – this is my favourite hotel near Milan Centrale station!

 Recommended for… budget stays in a convenient location